nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ### Token compatibility

 The identity provider will need to hand out JWT encoded access tokens that can be validated according to the rules of [RFC 9068](https://www.rfc-editor.org/rfc/rfc9068).
-Such tokens indicate at which application they are allowed to be used (the so-called Token _Audience_) and can be validated by an application mostly without performing additional web requests to the identity provider.
+Such tokens indicate which application they are allowed to be used  in (the so-called Token _Audience_) and can be validated by an application mostly without performing additional web requests to the identity provider.

 It must be possible for OpenProject to obtain an access token that includes the Nexcloud client in the audience and vice versa, to allow making requests between the two applications.
 This has to be supported in one of two ways by the identity provider:

 1. It allows to perform _OAuth 2.0 Token Exchange_ according to [RFC 8693](https://www.rfc-editor.org/rfc/rfc8693)
 2. Alternatively, it provides tokens with the necessary audience during initial SSO authentication of the user

-Token exchange is generally the more secure option, since it allows fine-grained control by the identity provider which application can obtain tokens to make requests to other applications.
+Token exchange is generally the more secure option, since it allows stricter control by the identity provider which application can obtain tokens to make requests to other applications.
 It's usually harder to use leaked access tokens of this kind for privilege escalation.
 However, depending on the provider, the latter option may be easier to set-up.

 ### Long-term access